ericblue/ericblue/README.md

 - 🔭 I’m currently working on **multiple projects related to genAI, LLMs and knowledge management**

 - 💬 Ask me about **GenAI/LLMs**, **knowledge management, mind mapping, quantified self**

+- 📖 My writings and open source projects have been referenced in 25+ research papers, projects and publications.
+For a curated list check out [[https://about.ericblue.com](https://github.com/ericblue/my-cited-works)]([https://about.ericblue.com](https://github.com/ericblue/my-cited-works))

 - ⚡ Fun fact **I'm also a fitness geek and artist**